BradinDvorak/lethalpostertool/README.md

 - Images are processed locally (they don't get uploaded to a server)
 - Works with local and remote images (with some exceptions)

-**Note:** The hosted version requires remote images to support HTTPS.
+**Note:** Depending on browser behavior, the hosted version may require remote images to support HTTPS.

 **Note:** Because of CORS policies, a "download" button can't be added.
 A right click and a "Save image as..." or equivalent is required to download the resulting texture.